ianepreston/blog/posts/2023-02-24-k8s-the-hard-way.md

 I was connecting to the UI through.
 Again, that's totally my bad, although I could have gone for some better error messages.

+# Generating config

-# Provisioning a CA and Generating TLS certificates
+## Provisioning a CA and Generating TLS certificates

 On to [chapter 4](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/04-certificate-authority.md) in the guide!